Yet, I’ve received countless emails asking questions about it.

-Here are some tips that may answer questions you may be asking yourself about how to do it properly.
+Here are some tips that may answer questions you may be asking about how to do it properly.
 Follow this advice and you will be practicing it perfectly.

 First, while you don’t need a “perfect” room or location, try to find a place that provides as much solitude as possible.
 I know that’s not possible for some people.
 Sometimes you have to make-do with what you have or what you can find.

 Technically, this exercise can be practiced just about anywhere …

 … sitting in a waiting room …

 … anywhere you have a place to sit and no one is bothering you.